Artillery sound ranging: Present day

+Measurement of bearing

 The British led the way in a new approach, developed by Roke Manor Research Limited, then Plessey, which had developed VHF radio-link sound ranging.
-This replaced the traditional sound-ranging base with an array of microphone clusters.
+This replaced each traditional sound-ranging base with a microphone cluster.
 Each comprised three microphones a few metres apart, a meteorological sensor and processing.
 Each unmanned cluster listened continuously for sound, calculated the bearing to the source and recorded other characteristics.
 These were automatically sent to a control post where they were automatically collated and the location of the sound source calculated.
+A minimum of two arrays is required for operation.

 Prototypes of the new system, HALO (Hostile Artillery LOcating) were used in Sarajevo in 1995.
 The production system, ASP (Advanced Sound Ranging Project), entered British service in about 2001.
 Reportedly, it located hostile artillery at 50 km distance in Iraq in 2003.
-The UK designed systems are now manufactured by Leonardo S.p.A., (and also formerly under the BAE and Selex names) At the turn of the century it was being adopted by several other armies, including the United States Marines.
-A similar system has also been developed for Germany.
-The same principle underpins the RAZK artillery sound ranging complex, developed independently in Ukraine from the Russian AZK-7M/1B33M system.
+The UK designed systems are now manufactured by Leonardo S.p.A., (and also formerly under the BAE and Selex names) The same principle underpins the RAZK artillery sound ranging complex, developed independently in Ukraine from the Russian AZK-7M/1B33M system.